-Daemon Thread: Daemon thread is a low priority thread and runs in the background to perform tasks such as garbage collection etc. Daemon thread having a number of non-daemon threads and it dies when all the associated non-daemon thread completed their execution or died.
+Daemon Thread: Daemon thread is a low-priority thread and runs in the background to perform tasks such as garbage collection etc. A Daemon thread has a number of non-daemon threads and it dies when all the associated non-daemon thread completed their execution or died.

 Non-Daemon Thread: It is a normal thread or also called “User Thread”.

 9. If there is any deadlock exists then fastThread gives a clear notification in the Dead Lock section.
-Refer to Figure 08, Thread-0 and Thread-1 formed a deadlock. fastThread also shows the ‘waiting to lock’ and ‘locked’ resources for each thread which help to identify the exact root cause.
+Referring to Figure 08, Thread-0 and Thread-1 formed a deadlock. fastThread also shows the ‘waiting to lock’ and ‘locked’ resources for each thread which helps to identify the exact root cause.

-10. In the next section, you can see get the thread count having same stack trace.
-The individual bar shows the number of thread with the identical stack.
+10. In the next section, you can see get the thread count having the same stack trace.
+The individual bar shows the number of threads with the identical stack.
 You can also refer to the table beneath this chart to get more details on the stack trace.

 Stack Trace is helpful when there is a performance bottleneck in the application then most of the threads start to accumulate on the problematic bottleneck area and form the same stack trace.
 Thus whenever a significant number of threads exhibit identical/repetitive stack trace then look into the stack trace and do the further investigation.